Building the AI-First Bank: A Strategic Guide

 9 Scaling Agentic AI: Six Critical Principles

-Moving from pilots to enterprise-scale requires deliberate choices about how agents integrate into banking operations:
+Moving from pilots to enterprise scale requires deliberate choices about how agents integrate into banking operations.

 BlackRock’s Aladdin Copilot illustrates how a federated model works in practice.
 A central AI platform team defines shared communication standards, integration patterns, and governance controls.
 Individual business units then develop specialized agents—such as portfolio analysis, risk management, or compliance—on top of this common foundation.4 This federated model becomes essential at scale.
 When you have five agents, coordination is manageable.
 When you have fifty, you need standardized protocols.